Founded by AquAid

 Wealth creation is an important objective of The Africa Trust and with the help of AquAid, business skills training programs are being run and funded to aid school leavers and villagers to start or expand profitable businesses.
 Training is being run in Uganda and Zimbabwe and is being led by The Africa Trust’s Business Advisor, Livingstone Mukasa.
 Three more people are now being funded to teach business skills in poor communities.
 They are: Phillip Mwanja, Betty Owomugisha and Sarah Nantongo.

 It can be seen that those who attend the training have demonstrated: an improved ability to save, the courage to start a new business, improved record keeping and financial discipline (especially with regards to separation of personal needs from business finance) and better planning.Please click on the link below to read up on some of the sucess stories that show how this training can be transformational.

 The Africa Trust was established by AquAid.
 Every time you order one of our products a percentage of the revenue is used to provide sustainable solutions to poverty.
-So far AquAid have donated in excess of £6 million to charity and £1,637,035 to The Africa Trust.
+So far AquAid have donated in excess of £10 million to charity.
+The graph below shows the charitable donations to The Africa Trust for the year 2016

 When you drink water provided by AquAid you are literally helping to transform the lives of some of the worlds’ poorest people.
 To find out more about the work of The Africa Trust, click here.